junxit/us-congress-bills-115/bill.md

   - **(3)** consider the interests of diverse units of government, Tribes, business, organizations, and individuals in the Heritage Area in the preparation and implementation of the management plan;
   - **(4)** conduct meetings open to the public at least semiannually regarding the development and implementation of the management plan;
   - **(5)** encourage, by appropriate means, economic viability that is consistent with the Heritage Area; and
-  - **(6)** submit a report to the Secretary every five years after the Secretary has approved the management plan, specifying—
+  - **(6)** submit a report to the Secretary every 5 years after the Secretary has approved the management plan, specifying—
     - **(A)** the expenses and income of the local coordinating entity; and
     - **(B)** significant grants or contracts made by the local coordinating entity to any other entity over the 5-year period that describes the activities, expenses, and income of the local coordinating entity (including grants from the local coordinating entity to any other entity during the year that the report is made).
-- **(d)** *Prohibition on acquisition of real property* The local coordinating entity may not acquire real property or interest in real property through condemnation.
+- **(d)** *Prohibition on acquisition of real property* The local coordinating entity may not acquire real property or interest in real property through condemnation or with Federal funds provided for National Heritage Areas.
 - **(e)** *Use of federal funds* Nothing in this Act shall preclude the local coordinating entity from using Federal funds available under other laws for the purposes for which those funds were authorized.

 ## § 7.
 Relationship to Tribal governments

-Nothing in this Act shall construe, define, waive, limit, affect any rights of any federally recognized Indian tribe and the Federal trust responsibility.
+Nothing in this Act shall construe, define, waive, limit, or affect any rights of any federally recognized Indian tribe and the Federal trust responsibility.

 ## § 8.
 Relationship to other Federal agencies